d4l-data4life/covapp/docs/CUSTOMIZATION.md

 - start_paragraph_1_option_1
 - start_paragraph_2

-These keys are all listed in the custom translation files for English and German as desribed above.
+These keys are all listed in the custom translation files for English and German as described above.

 ### Adding a new language